EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Related work

-Non-deformable suface based models are widely used as well.
+Non-deformable suface-based models are widely used as well.
 Brain Surface Extractor (BSE) uses anisotropic diffusion filters to smooth out low-contrast edges followed by edge detection with morphological erosion.
 The edges are later expanded to match the brain.
 BEaST~\cite{beast} uses patchwise comparison to a set of templates pre-constructed from 80 segmented and manually corrected brain masks as a prior.
 It also uses multi-resolutions of patches to optimize the computation and reduce false negatives.
 ALFA (accurate learning with few atlases)~\cite{alfa} registers manually segmented neonatal brain atlases to the target image, selects the few closest to the average of them and fuses the labels using machine learning approaches to create the segmentation output.

-Various deep learning approaches have been considered in brain extraction over the years~\cite{isensee2019automated, hoopes2022synthstrip,salehi2017auto,lucena2019convolutional, dey2018compnet, kleesiek2016deep}.
+Various Deep Learning approaches have been considered in brain extraction over the years~\cite{isensee2019automated, hoopes2022synthstrip,salehi2017auto,lucena2019convolutional, dey2018compnet, kleesiek2016deep}.
 One of the major factors that characterize these models is the dimension the data is treated as.
-For deep learning models in brain extraction tasks, it might be troublesome when trying to train a model that stores all the full 3D features in memory.
+For Deep Learning models in brain extraction tasks, it might be troublesome when trying to train a model that stores all the full 3D features in memory.
 Most 2D convolutional network methods use 2D slices from all planes to get segmentations from each plane, later merging the results~\cite{henschel2020fastsurfer,lucena2019convolutional,salehi2017auto}.
 Dismantling the 3D image into smaller cubes has also been considered~\cite{kleesiek2016deep}.
 Other approaches have cropped the image to a smaller size to use it as a form of augmentation as well~\cite{isensee2019automated, nobrainer}.
-If using 3D image as a whole, decreasing the resolution of the input to a usable dimension has been suggested~\cite{deepbrain}.
+In our work, we chose to use the 3D image as a whole, decreasing the resolution of the input (EVAC uses a 2mm cube per voxel) to a usable dimension.